-The question is: do you really need a detox diet to help your body, as detoxification process is something that the body does daily per se?
+The question is: do you really need a detox diet to help your body, as the detoxification process is something that the body does daily per se?
 Or do you need radical changes, at least where it is possible, to keep the body in optimal health?

 Detox (short for detoxification) became a very popular dieting strategy and the hottest health topic of the 21st century.
 A growing body of scientific research shows that toxic chemicals in our environment are one of the leading factors to affect your body and cause countless health issues.
 The individual’s response to toxicants may vary from person to person.
-It can become manifest as allergies or autoimmune diseases, fibromyalgia or atherosclerosis, arthralgias or chronic fatigue syndrome or maybe even cognitive dysfunction etc.
+It can become manifest as allergies or autoimmune diseases, fibromyalgia or atherosclerosis, arthralgias or chronic fatigue syndrome, maybe even cognitive dysfunction etc.

 Are toxins toxic?